Scoring the Exam

-Note: Both the Written and OSCE examinations are criterion-referenced assessments which focus on whether candidates meet the required performance level for entry-level candidates.
-Candidates are not compared to each other and there are not any predetermined pass rates.
+The Written and OSCE examinations are criterion-referenced assessments that focus on whether candidates meet the required performance level for entry-level candidates.
+Candidates are not compared to each other, and there are no predetermined pass rates.
 It is possible for all candidates to be successful on the examination.

 During the course of each OSCE administration, examiners score each candidate’s station performance on a global rating scale ranging from “Outright Fail” to “Excellent”.
 This global scale placement, along with other scoring data, is used to calculate what is known as the borderline pass performance level.
 These calculations from each station are added together to determine the pass-score for the OSCE exam.

 Scoring the Written and OSCE Exams

 The foundation of setting a fair and defensible pass score for each exam component begins with an item validation process that ensures the relevancy and accuracy of the selected correct response.
 Optometrists develop the content for OEBC exam components based on the Blueprint, set the standards, and review items that did not perform as expected.
 Under the guidance of psychometricians, these processes ensure each test item’s validity.

 To set standards for its Written Exam, OEBC uses the Angoff method, the best practice for static assessments.
 For its OSCE, OEBC uses borderline regression, the best method to set the standards for dynamic exams.
 The determination of the standard for scoring purposes is completed by optometrists under the guidance of a psychometrician.